 Sample locations with the Historical box checked have a unique role in VSP.
 VSP gives you "credit" for them in accounting for the total number of new samples needed.
 This is explained in Section 3.2.
 The important point to remember here is that if you import samples, manually add samples, or have a sampling design previously created within VSP, you can give specific samples a "Historical" status by placing your mouse over the sample location while in Map View and, in the dialog that comes up, checking the Historical box.
+The historical flag can be changed for individual samples from the sample information dialog box.
+Edit > Samples > Mark All Historical turns on the historical flag of all samples in all selected sample areas.

-Another Way of Exporting Sampling Locations 2.5.4
+2.5.4 Another Way of Exporting Sampling Locations